Melchy/Ridge/readme.md

     // Create controller factory
     var controllerFactory = new ControllerFactory(client, webAppFactory.Services);
-    // Create instance of controller using controllerFactory var testController = controllerFactory.CreateController<TestController>();
+    // Create instance of controller using controllerFactory
+    // This is where the magic happens.
+Ridge replaces controller implementation
+    // with custom code which transforms method calls to http calls. var testController = controllerFactory.CreateController<TestController>();
-    // Make standard method call which will be transformed into Http call. var response = testController.ReturnGivenNumber(10);
+    // Make standard method call which will be transformed into Http call.
+    // Equivalent call using WebAppFactory would look like this:
+    // var result = await client.GetFromJsonAsync<int>("/Test/ReturnGivenNumber?input=10");
+    var response = testController.ReturnGivenNumber(10);
     Assert.AreEqual(10, response.Result);
-    // Equivalent call would look like this:
-    // var result = await client.GetFromJsonAsync<int>("/Test/ReturnGivenNumber?input=10");

 }
 ```